hemant1456/cifar10_resnet18/README.md

 # CIFAR-10 ResNet-18
 Implementation and experimentation with a ResNet-18 inspired architecture on the CIFAR-10 dataset.

+The model is live at this url : https://huggingface.co/spaces/hemant-bhambhu/cifar_10_predictor

 ---

 ## Architecture and Parameter Size